 Dairy Industry in Austria

-Austria is renowned for its high-quality dairy products, playing a crucial role in the national economy.
+Austria is renowned for its high-quality dairy products, which play a crucial role in the national economy.
 The country has leveraged its natural resources and advanced farming techniques to sustain a robust dairy sector.

 Milk Production